killerducky/killerducky_site/go/how-to-play.md

 Out of the 81 intersections:

 - Black controls:
-    - 30 empty intersections (shown with △)
+    - 30 points of territory (shown with △)
     - 14 stones
     - 44 points total
 - White controls:
-    - 24 empty intersections (shown with ○)
+    - 24 points of territory (shown with ○)
     - 13 stones
     - 37 points total